You shouldn't need a degree just to figure out scholarships

 What is Karma?

-Karma is like money on CollegeVine—you earn it by being helpful to other users and you can spend it on scholarship entries and to get help with college admissions.
+Karma is like money on CollegeVine—you earn it by being helpful to other students and you can spend it on scholarship entries and to get help with college admissions.

 Do I lose my Karma if I bid it?